 - Baking powder and baking soda: make sure they aren't expired.

-- Spices: I mix cinnamon, ginger, allspice, and cloves.
+- Spices: I mix cinnamon, ginger, allspice, and cloves and make gingerbread-flavored spice mix.
 The first two are must-haves for the traditional gingerbread flavor.
-After that, adjust to your own personal touch, that's my recommendation.
-You might want nutmeg or mace, maybe not use allspice.
+After that, adjust to your personal touch; that's my recommendation.
+You might want nutmeg or mace, or maybe not use allspice.
 There's no right or wrong spice combination.

-You don't even need an electric beater to make these cookies if that's your choice.
-You can use a wire whisk and a spatula.
+Electric mixer or whisk?
+You don't need an electric mixer for these cookies; you can use a wire whisk and a spatula.
 That's how easy the cookie dough is.

-Resting time: the dough needs to relax and firm up to be rolled more easily.
+Resting and chilling time: the dough must relax and firm up to be rolled more easily.
 Don't avoid it.

 Powdered sugar icing